petethomasmusique/midicontrollers/README.md

 To do:

-Add example MAXMSP patch to project.
+- Add example MAXMSP patch to project.
+- Assignable faders and dials (can change port in the app)
+- Write proper documentation(!)

 Complete grid SysEx receive functionality:
 - handle recieve message
 - how will it handle the led's lighting up